Roger Staubach: Early life

 Staubach was born in Cincinnati, Ohio, the only child of Elizabeth and Robert Staubach.
 His father was a shoe and leather salesman and his mother worked as a secretary for General Motors.
 He is of partial German descent, and grew up in Silverton, a northeastern suburb of Cincinnati.
 He was a Boy Scout as a youth, attended St. John the Evangelist Catholic School, and graduated from the Catholic high school Purcell High School in Cincinnati (now named Purcell Marian High School) in 1960.

 U.S. Naval Academy

-To prepare for his naval career, Staubach spent one year at New Mexico Military Institute in Roswell, where he set a school record for passing yards and scored 18 total touchdowns.
-Staubach entered the U.S. Naval Academy in 1961, and played quarterback for the Midshipmen.
+To prepare for his naval career, Staubach spent a year at New Mexico Military Institute in Roswell, where he set a school record for passing yards and scored 18 total touchdowns.
+Appointed by US Representative Donald D. Clancy, Staubach entered the U.S. Naval Academy in 1961 and played quarterback for the Midshipmen.
 As a third-class midshipman (sophomore) in 1962, he got his first opportunity to play, in the first game of the season, against Penn State.